RFP2210-SDC/API-RatingsReviews/README.md

-# Amorey Clothing Ratings and Reviews Service
+# The ugly.
+Company Ratings and Reviews Service

 ## Table of Contents
 - [Description](#description)